TypicalModMaker/discord-phishing-links-api/README.md

 I made this API purely for learning, please do not hate for my coding style

-I also might host this API soon
+I might host this API soon

 Features:
   - AutoUpdating list every 1 hour